timmcginley/Agile/Schedule/03/README.md

 ## Lecture
 *8:00 - 8:30*

-1. Meta Disciplinary framework
+1. Feedback on [A1]
-2. Feedback on [A1]
+1. Introduction to [A2]
-3. Introduction to [A2]
+2. Meta Disciplinary framework

 ## Exercise
 *8:30 - 9:30*